zaboople/essay/Software/OOP.md

 Now we can call SuperTree a "class" and `insert()` a "method" as per object-oriented parlance, and we've achieved the bare minimum and essence of OOP.
 We could also use `private` on some of these methods to enforce their scope down to the class itself, which is a common practice; for example we might have a `checkInit()` method that verifies certain initialization parameters, called by only some of the other methods in our class.

-Additional features like method overloading and inheritance are interesting and worth learning about, but less important.
+Additional features like method overloading and inheritance are interesting and worth having, but less important.

 ## Bonus Rant About Bad OOOP